react-boilerplate/react-boilerplate/docs/general/commands.md

 Starts the production server, building the app for optimal performance: assets are minified and served gzipped.

-### Port
+### Host and Port

-To change the port the app is accessible at pass the `--port` option to the command with `--`.
-E.g. to make the app visible at `localhost:5000`, run the following:
+To change the host and/or port the app is accessible at, pass the `--host` and/or `--port` option to the command with `--`.
+E.g. to make the app visible at `my-local-hostname:5000`, run the following:
-`npm start -- --port 5000`
+`npm start -- --host my-local-hostname --port 5000`

 ## Building